Use clinical note templates to keep your clinical notes accurate, thorough, and consistent.

 - For more information, watch this video on creating a clinical note template.

 - Attend the Dentrix Enterprise Virtual Workshop A Deep Dive into Clinical Notes to see a trainer-led demonstration of how to manage clinical notes and get a chance to practice.
 Click here to register now!

 - Read Editing and Signing Clinical Notes from the Signature Manager and Adding an Addendum to Clinical Notes for more tips about managing clinical notes.

-- To learn more about using Clinical Notes Templates, see the Adding clinical notes using templates and the Creating clinical note templates Help topics.
+- To learn more about using Clinical Notes Templates, see the Adding clinical notes and the Creating clinical note templates Help topics.